subhashraj1413/axiom-notes-antd-app/README.md

 Notes lets you create, edit and delete notes.
 You may also add or delete tags for each note.

-*Technical description: This Application Server-Side Rendering (SSR) built with ReactJS,Next js and And design*
+*Technical description: This Application Server-Side Rendering (SSR) built with ReactJS,Next js and Ant design*

 ## How to use